wilfcs/WILF-DSA-Interviews/two-pointer&sliding-window.md

 ## Approaches ->
 - Brute Force
 - Exactly same as subarray sum equals k -> Maintain the prefix sum of the elements of the array (don't make a separate vector for it, keep it in an integer).
 Make a hashmap.
 If the prefix sum is equal to k then increase the answer with 1 as because you were directly able to find the sum of subarray equal to k.
 Now find if the value of prefix sum - k exist in the map.
 If it does then add the frequency of sum - k to answer.
 Now update the map (insert the subarray sum in the map).
-- Most optimal method: Using 2 pointer, will add later
+- Most optimal method: Using 2 pointer + atmost method, you will find these approaches later on in the same .md file, just keep going.

 ## Code ->
 2.